polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 Therefore, a system that serves as an intermediary layer between runtime implementations and client-side implementations with a unified but flexible interface will be beneficial for both sides.
 It should be able to:

-- Allow runtime developers to provide query apis which may includes data across multiple pallets but aggregate these apis through a unified interface
+- Allow runtime developers to provide query APIs which may include data across multiple pallets but aggregate these APIs through a unified interface
 - Allow client-side developers to query data from this unified interface across different chains but still has the flexibility to perform custom transformations on the raw data
 - Support cross-chain queries through XCM integration

-Use cases will benefit from such a system:
+Use cases that will benefit from such a system:

 - XCM bridge UI:
   - Query asset balances